MatiKHO/Portfolio_WebDev/README.md

 ## Technologies used
 - **Frontend and Backend**: I used Next.js from React to have frontend and backend in just one file to have all the control in one single file.
 - **Style**: I used Once UI, from Next.js to bring more style and user experience to my portfolio.
 Aswell, I used SASS to compile better all the style code.
+- **Deployment**: I used Render because I think it's one of the easiest ways and platforms for projects and apps web deployment.

 ## ✨ Features
 - Responsive design across all devices